 Once I’ve gathered a list of everything I want to get done during the week, I start adding blocks to my calendar.

 I try to group similar tasks together as often as possible.
-For example, if I have a handful of tasks to do for my Etsy shop, I would group all of those tasks together into one time block.
+For example, if I have a handful of tasks to do for my blog, I would group all of those tasks together into one time block.

-Similarly, I try to knock out all of my content creation for my blog and social media in one time block.
+Similarly, I try to knock out all of my content creation for my blog, email list, and social media in one time block.

 Account for “In Between” Time